 Begin to pull each finger apart, individually.
 You will see that your thumbs will pull apart because you are not destined to be with your parents forever.
 Now do the same action with your index finger and pinkie; you will see the same results.
 According to the Chinese theory, you are not meant to be together forever with your siblings, as well as your future children as they will leave the home and start a family of their own.

 Now try to do the same action with your ring finger, which represents your life partner.
 When you try to separate these fingers apart, it doesn’t lift as easily as the other fingers, right?
 This is because you and your life partner are meant to be together forever. (source: Here)

-- And come on, people wear different/other kinds of ring on all the other fingers, why not set one aside as a universal symbol?
+- And come on, people wear different/other kinds of a ring on all the other fingers, why not set one aside as a universal symbol?
 It’s more like arguing why seconds is the unit of time, do you want to pick yours uniquely?
-Imagine such is left to be subjective to various individual, we will always have to ask everybody every time if the ring on their finger is a wedding ring or just an ornament.
+Imagine such is left to be subjective to the various individual, we will always have to ask everybody every time if the ring on their finger is a wedding ring or just an ornament.

 I’m sure there are many other reasons.
 But with the few presented in the post, do you think this tradition be bent?
 Subjected to individual preference, understanding and interpretation.